Martha Herbert: Autism research

-Herbert has claimed that many children with autism have biomedical problems, and that these problems exacerbate the symptoms of autism.
+Herbert’s research has suggested that many children with autism have biomedical problems, and that these problems exacerbate the symptoms of autism.
 Her research focuses on attributing the development of autism to the existence of certain predisposing genes, with her coauthors on this topic including Peter Szatmari.
 In addition, some of her research focuses on the possible existence of enlarged superficial white matter in the brains of people with autism, as well as developmental language disorder.

 Views on environmental autism causes

-More recently, Herbert published an opinion paper in 2010 which argued, among other things, that "Systemic and central nervous system pathophysiology, including oxidative stress, neuroinflammation, and mitochondrial dysfunction can be consistent with a role for environmental influence," as well as a case report in the Journal of Child Neurology, which described a patient with autistic symptoms who improved markedly after she was placed on a gluten-free, casein-free diet.
+Herbert published an opinion paper in 2010 that argued, among other things, that "Systemic and central nervous system pathophysiology, including oxidative stress, neuroinflammation, and mitochondrial dysfunction can be consistent with a role for environmental influence", as well as a case report in the Journal of Child Neurology, which described a patient with autistic symptoms who improved markedly after she was placed on a gluten-free, casein-free diet.

-Herbert has been a regular presenter at anti-vaccine conferences.

-Herbert's view of environmental causes of autism has been ruled inadmissible by a Massachusetts Superior Court judge, who said "Dr. Herbert’s method is not generally accepted in the scientific community.
-Dr. Herbert’s theory of environmental triggers of autism may some day prove true.
-It has not yet.
-Her proffered testimony does not meet the standard of reliability required by the case law, and cannot be admitted in evidence at trial."

-Herbert has threatened to sue journalists for reporting her views.

 The Autism Revolution

 Herbert is also the author of a book, The Autism Revolution: Whole-Body Strategies for Making Life All It Can Be, published in 2012 by Ballantine Books.
-In the book, she recounts stories of children with autism who followed recommendations to receive unconventional autism treatments, and whose conditions improved--"sometimes dramatically so", according to Herbert.
+In the book, she recounts stories of children with autism who followed recommendations to receive unconventional autism treatments, and whose conditions improved, "sometimes dramatically so", according to Herbert.
 It was reviewed in the Washington Post, the Journal of Hospital Librarianship, and Kirkus Reviews.